jonesbaraza/isvipi/README.md

 4. Make the necessary updates, push and make a pull-request.
 We will review it and merge to the development branch.

 ## Support
-You can support the development and maintenace of this software by making a donation.
+You can support the development and maintenace of this software by making a donation with Github Sponsors [here](https://github.com/sponsors/jonesbaraza/)